unisport/sample/README.md

 ####Explanations:
  Data store in sqlite db.
-You can create new products or edit\delete existing using admin panel **/admin/**
+You can create new products or edit\delete existing using admin panel **/admin/** There wasn't any kids='1' objects in default data at this link:
+* [http://www.unisport.dk/api/sample/](http://www.unisport.dk/api/sample/) So i change one of them.

+ Also You can clean the table and "reload" all default data using **Product.reload_data()** class method provided in products.models

 ####default SuperUser:
 * login: **root**